Hwinfo

-HWiNFO (also known as HWiNFO64) is a proprietary system monitoring, system profiling and system diagnostics program for Windows and DOS-based systems.
+HWiNFO (also known as HWiNFO64 for 64-bit builds) is a proprietary system monitoring, system profiling and system diagnostics program for Windows and MS-DOS-based systems.
 It is developed by Martin Malik and REALiX.

 It was used by NASA during several tests of different microprocessors, including AMD's Ryzen 3 1200 and Intel's i5-6600K.

-The program can monitor display, monitor and log the following items::
+The program displays, monitors and logs the following items: